-All of us encounter this effect in our life, and research found that it occurs in a wide variety of situations:
+We all encounter this effect in our life, and research found that it occurs in a wide variety of situations:

-- The same study also showed that people overestimate how memorable what they say is to other people (during a discussion).
+- The same study also showed that people overestimate how memorable what they say is to others (during a discussion).
 Once again, this effect appeared both for their positive contributions (e.g. cases where they made a good point), as well as for their negative contributions (e.g. cases where they offended someone).

-- Another study showed that students significantly overestimate how noticeable variations in their looks and physical attractiveness are to their classmates.
+- Another study showed that students overestimate how noticeable variations in their looks and physical attractiveness are to their classmates.
 As the researchers put it: “The blemishes and cowlicks that are so noticeable and vexatious to oneself are often lost on all but the most attentive observers.”

-- This study also showed that people overestimate how much other people notice their athletic accomplishments, as well as their performance in a videogame.
+- This study also showed that people overestimate how much other people notice their athletic accomplishments, as well as their performance in a video game.

 Why it happens